oleole912/interactive-card-details-form/README.md

 - Receive error messages when the form is submitted if:
   - Any input field is empty
   - The card number, expiry date, or CVC fields are in the wrong format
-- View the optimal layout depending on their device's screen size [!!will be updated!!]
+- View the optimal layout depending on their device's screen size
-- See hover, active, and focus states for interactive elements on the page [!!will be updated!!]
+- See hover, active, and focus states for interactive elements on the page

 ### Screenshot